gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 1. Specifications for the lamp and bread for the tabernacle.
 2. Specifies death punishment for blasphemy and homicide.
 Establishes law of retribution (Lv 24:20).

+# Chapter 25
+**Key themes:**
+1. Sabbatical year for the land; God grants a big harvest on the sixth year that lasts for three years.
+2. Establishes Jubilee year.

 ---
 # References